-- Keep the drill unit on the high-speed setting, 2000 rpm with coolant (program 2 for the Osscora surgical set). - Use either a 3 or 4 mm widening drill, depending on the depth reached with the guide drill (Fig. 9). - Move the widening drill up and down during drilling to ensure that coolant reaches the tip of the drill.
-Only use up and down movements, do not make the hole larger than the actual drill size. - Use the dissector to remove bone chips frequently from the drill flutes. - When reaching the bone surface, use the widening drill to create a small countersink in the bone (maximum 0.5 mm) (Fig. 10).
+- Keep the drill unit on the high-speed setting, 2000 rpm (program 2 for the Osscora surgical set). - Use either a 3 or 4mm widening drill, depending on the depth reached with the guide drill (Fig 11).
+Because bone thickness varies, it is recommended to keep a 3mm implant and a 3mm widening drill in the OR. - Move the widening drill up and down during drilling to ensure that coolant reaches the tip of the drill.
+Only use up and down movements, do not make the implant site larger than the actual drill size. - Use the dissector to remove bone chips frequently from the drill flutes. - When reaching the bone surface, use the widening drill to create a small countersink in the bone (maximum 0.5mm) (Fig. 10).
 The widening drill has been designed to allow early recognition of when countersinking is complete.
 However, take care not to press too hard, especially in soft bone to avoid excessive countersinking.
-For patients with bone less than 3 mm, countersinking risks diminishing the bone available for osseointegration.
+For patients with bone less than 3mm countersinking risks diminishing the bone available for osseointegration.